neelabhsinha/gatech-cs-7641-project-page/index.md

 | Beta CV measure | 0.2463 |

 ### A comparison of Hard and Soft Clustering Schemes

+From the metrics of these two unsupervised clusters we can see that the results are similar, which confirms that the data is compact and consistent.

 ## Tournament Simulation with Grouping